At Mont St Michel

 Photo by Yohann LIBOT on Unsplash

 The race caravan came first — a two-hour parade of sponsor vehicles tooting their horns, carrying rooftop dancers who tossed candy and trinkets at our feet.
 Then for a moment all went quiet, the calm before the storm.
 The café proprietor came out to join us.
 In the distance rose the distinctive klaxon of the Garde Républicaine motorcycles that escorted the race, changing in pitch as they raced toward us.
 Because we were only about 25 kilometers from the finish, as it turned out, on a very flat stage, the racers — numbering just under 200 — passed us in a single peloton.
 I remember it feeling like a bullet training passing very close — so fast you could not make out any particular detail, just streaks of bright primary colors, generating a giant whoosh that was as much felt as heard.
+So fast that you had the uncanny sensation that it just might have been a mirage, some theatrical trick, a special effect from the movies.

 The finish was in Mont.
 St. Michel, which was also our destination for the evening.
 We quaffed our beer, paid our bill and climbed back on those ungodly bikes.
 The gendarme was long gone and the road was reopened to traffic.